THE TRAMWAYS OF

 AN ILLUSTRATED SURVEY OF WHAT'S RUNNING TODAY

 During the last 150 years about 700 tramway systems operated in the 30 countries located south of the United States.
-Mexico City, Havana, Santiago de Chile and Rio de Janeiro all had commercial street railway operations by 1859, before any city in Europe.
+Thanks largely to U.S. entrepreneurs, Mexico City, Havana, Santiago de Chile and Rio de Janeiro all had commercial street railway operations by 1859, before most cities in Europe.
 Tramway development exploded in the 1870s.
 Brazil experimented with battery trams in the 1880s and opened Latin America's first real electric line in 1892.
-Cuba and Mexico inaugurated its first interurban electric lines in 1900 and Chile built its first electric rack railway in 1902.
+Cuba and Mexico inaugurated their first interurban electric lines in 1900 and Chile built its first electric rack railway in 1902.
 Argentina introduced a "subway-service" tram in 1914 that might be considered the continent's first "light rail" vehicle.
 In 1931 Peru built trams out of trolleybuses!
 Uruguay opened one of the world's first heritage tram lines in 1967.

 About two dozen tramways operate in nine countries today.
 Horsetrams still carry passengers on the Yucatán peninsula.
 The Santa Teresa tramway in Rio de Janeiro, inaugurated in 1896, is the oldest electric line in Latin America and one of the oldest anywhere.
 A line that Mexico City built in 1910 still functions.
 The rack tramway that Rio de Janeiro electrified in 1910 is now the only electric rack line in the hemisphere.
 The heritage tramway in Campinas is almost a half century old.
 Since the 1980s new tramways have opened in twelve cities and new systems are under construction in a half dozen others.